nayoungku1/nayoungku1.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student at [Handong Global University](https://www.handong.edu/eng/), studying Life Science & AI interdisciplinary studies.
-Previously, I obtained a BA in Psychology at the National Institute for Lifelong Education when I was a high school senior (at age 18).
+Previously, I obtained a BA in Psychology at the National Institute for Lifelong Education when I was a high school senior.

 I love tackling problems from fresh angles: approaching biomedical research like a computer geek, and building AI through the lens of cognitive neuroscience.
 I believe in the power of interdisciplinary areas where the best ideas often emerge.